jvican/jvican.github.io/content/post/reduce-compile-times.md

 ```

 It is safe to say it out loud now: we have reduced compilation time from 32.5
 seconds to 4 seconds.
 That's an **8x reduction in our compile time**.

-A
-pretty good change taking into account that we've done changes under 30 lines
+A great change taking into account that we've done changes under 30 lines of
-of code.
+code.

 ## Conclusion